jmmorgan/trumpbot2016/README.md

 # Next up TODOs

-- Keep pushing ahead with the fun part of adding personality by editing/adding proprties files and AIML files.
-- Log all requests/responses to database.
-Associate each exchange with session so conversations can be recreated.
+- Build a training interface to accelerate the building of TrumpBot's brain (maybe use Pandarobots trainer as a guide)
-- Look at implementing support for `<that>` (then maybe `<topic>`).
+- Implement support for `<topic>`
-- Look at improving or doing away with denormal.substitution